Keio University

 Shingo Iitaka

-The Rock Islands Southern Lagoon in Koror State, Republic of Palau, in the Micronesian region of Oceania.
-This area, consisting of limestone islands and coral reefs, is a treasure trove of diverse organisms and contains traces of past human life such as caves and rock art, leading to its registration as a UNESCO World Mixed Heritage site in 2012.
-Long known as a mecca for divers worldwide, the number of visitors to Palau increased further upon registration, and now more than 120,000 people visit annually against a native population of approximately 18,000.
-Upon departure, payment of a $100 Pristine Paradise Environmental Fee is mandatory and is added to the airfare in advance.
+The Rock Islands Southern Lagoon is located in Koror State, Republic of Palau, in the Micronesia region of Oceania.
+This area, consisting of limestone islands and coral reefs, is a treasure trove of diverse organisms and contains traces of past human life such as caves and rock art; consequently, it was registered as a UNESCO World Mixed Heritage site in 2012.
+While it has long been known as a mecca for divers worldwide, the number of visitors to Palau increased further upon registration, and currently, over 120,000 people visit annually compared to the native population of approximately 18,000.
+Upon departure, each person is required to pay a $100 Pristine Paradise Environmental Fee, which is added to the airfare in advance.

-Ten years prior to the World Heritage registration, I was staying in Palau for a long period for field research as a graduate student.
-Because I was settled in a rural village, I was never able to go to the Rock Islands.
-Fieldworkers going to surrounding regions often talk about the hardships of local life, but in my life in Palau, there were no protozoan infections or eating of bizarre foods.
-After returning to Japan, I used to boast about my local life, saying that even though they were right under my nose, I never wavered and never went to the Rock Islands.
-However, I now regret that I missed a valuable opportunity to observe the social conditions at the tourism sites before the World Heritage registration.
+Ten years prior to the World Heritage registration, I was staying in Palau for a long period as a graduate student to conduct field research.
+Because I was settled and living in a rural village area, I was never able to go to the Rock Islands.
+Fieldworkers heading to surrounding regions often talk about the hardships of local life, but in my life in Palau, there were no protozoan infections or eating of bizarre foods.
+After returning to Japan, I used to boast about my local life by mentioning how I stayed focused and never once went to the Rock Islands despite them being right under my nose.
+However, I now regret that I missed a precious opportunity to observe the social conditions at the tourism sites before the World Heritage registration.

-It was only after I started working at a university that I was finally blessed with the opportunity to visit the Rock Islands.
-In general sightseeing tours, along with activities such as snorkeling, sites such as decaying fighter planes and caves used for positions were included as traces of the Japanese-American combat at the end of the Pacific War.
-Perhaps because tour participants are drawn to the contrast between the two, they enthusiastically point their cameras.
-As shown in the title of the collection of essays I recently contributed to, Leisure and Death (Kaul and Skinner eds., University Press of Colorado, 2018), death is also consumed within leisure tourism.
+It was only after I began working at a university that I was finally blessed with the opportunity to visit the Rock Islands.
+In general sightseeing tours, along with activities such as snorkeling, sites such as decaying fighter planes and caves used for positions were included as viewing points representing traces of the Japanese-American combat at the end of the Pacific War.
+Perhaps because tour participants are drawn to the contrast between the two, they eagerly point their cameras.
+As indicated by the title of the collection of essays I recently contributed to, Leisure and Death (Kaul and Skinner eds., University Press of Colorado, 2018), death is also consumed within leisure tourism.

-In recent years in Palau, along with the increase in tourists, Pacific War battlefields have come to be developed as tourism resources.
-In this process, the people of Palau are also remembering the Pacific War from a perspective different from that of Japan and the United States, the parties to the war.
-I would like to continue to focus on the dynamics of local war memories in relation to leisure tourism, but I also want to remember the time when I could not go to the Rock Islands.
+In recent years in Palau, along with the increase in tourists, Pacific War battlefields have been developed as tourism resources.
+In this process, the people of Palau are also remembering the Pacific War from a perspective different from that of the warring nations, Japan and the United States.
+Moving forward, I want to continue focusing on the dynamics of local war memories in relation to leisure tourism, but I also want to remember the time when I could not go to the Rock Islands.